Sougata2006/Food-Photo-Gallery/README.md

 ## 🌐 Demo

-You can see the live demo here (replace with your GitHub Pages link when deployed):
+You can see the live demo here:

 > [Live Demo]https://sougata2006.github.io/Food-Photo-Gallery/